iCliniq Logo

 • Patients are advised to bandage their eyes or wear a patch for a few days.
 Also, keeping the face down or sideways is recommended if a gas bubble is placed.

-• Avoid vigorous activities and traveling in planes.
+• Avoid vigorous activities and traveling on planes.

-• Patients are kept under follow-up at a regular interval of one week, four weeks, and three months after the operation.
+• Patients are kept under follow-up at regular intervals of one week, four weeks, and three months after the operation.

-• Patients are advised to pressure-reducing eye drops to reduce post-surgical intraocular pressure.
+• Patients are advised to use pressure-reducing eye drops to reduce post-surgical intraocular pressure.

 • Eye drops are also recommended to reduce the swelling.